The program of the ISA2018 can be consulted here: ISA2018 Program

 This app contains the program, participants and other useful informations.

 The program consists of oral and poster presentations and some invited lectures by specialists in certain subjects.
 The subjects of the Symposium are grouped into the following sessions:

 - Remote sensing, Geophysical prospection and Field Archaeology

 - Stone, Plaster and Pigments

 - Ceramics, Glazes, Glass and Vitreous Materials

 - Metals and metallurgical ceramics

-One important academic activity to open the ISA2018 will be the Workshop Recent Advances in the Investigation of Ancient Mortars and Binders on May 20 (free access for ISA participants).
-This workshop is co-organized with Prof. Gilberto Artioli in collaboration with the Commission on Crystallography in Art and Cultural Heritage of the International Union of Cristallography (IUCr – CrysAC).
-Afterwards the ISA Welcome Reception will be carry out.
-The preliminary program is available in the News section.
+The ISA2018 will open on May 20 with and important academic activity: the Workshop Recent Advances in the Investigation of Ancient Mortars and Binders on May 20 (free access for ISA participants).
+This workshop is co-organized by Prof. Gilberto Artioli in collaboration with the Commission on Crystallography in Art and Cultural Heritage of the International Union of Cristallography (IUCr – CrysAC).
+The ISA Welcome Reception will follow after the workshop.
+The final program is available in the News section.

 Proceedings of ISA 2018 will be published by Science and Technology of Archaeological Research (STAR), an open access journal by Taylor & Francis.